-Shopify and WordPress are rarely compared by those that are not clued up about how the website design industry works.
-However, if you are someone that is considering building an e-commerce website, you may have overlooked WordPress as an option.
-You may be focusing on other e-comm options such as Magento, Nopcommerce, or Shopify.
-However, WordPress has its own e-commerce engine called WooCommerce, which is just as cost effective as Shopify.
+Shopify and WordPress are rarely compared by those who must be clued up about how the website design industry works.
+However, if you are considering building an e-commerce website, you may have overlooked WordPress.
+You may focus on other e-comm options such as Magento, Nopcommerce, or Shopify.
+However, WordPress has its own e-commerce engine, WooCommerce, which is just as cost-effective as Shopify.

-If you are not looking at spending huge amounts of cash on an e-commerce website, then you should avoid Nopcommerce and Magento.
-Both of these websites require a lot of website maintenance post-build, and their platforms are generally for large companies like Victoria Beckham, Hermes, Paul Smith and other big brand companies that have the funds to pay for an entire web team to manage all the features these sites have to offer.
+If you are not considering spending vast cash on an e-commerce website, you should avoid Nopcommerce and Magento.
+Both of these websites require a lot of website maintenance post-build, and their platforms are generally for large companies like Victoria Beckham, Hermes, Paul Smith, and other big brand companies that have the funds to pay for an entire web team to manage all the features these sites have to offer.

 Shopify and WooCommerce Are Great For Small To Medium Size Companies

 Shopify boasts mainly makeup and fitness brands like Bombas, Pixi Beauty, Morphe, Chubbies, Good America, and Gymshark.
-On the other hand, WooCommerce has a good mix of brands using its WordPress plugin including Friend of Franki, Strandberg Guitars, Henry J Socks, Pickle, Joco Cups, Porter and York, and Jack Rudy Cocktail Co.
+On the other hand, WooCommerce has a good mix of brands using its WordPress plugin, including Friend of Franki, Strandberg Guitars, Henry J Socks, Pickle, Joco Cups, Porter, York, and Jack Rudy Cocktail Co.

 The Costs Involved With WooCommerce and Shopify

 On the other hand, WooCommerce can be run for free.
-Most of the additional extras that come with WooCommerce are already available as WordPress features.
-This includes blogging, managing email lists, adding social media icons, traffic analysis tools, and so on.
-Shopify tends to charge for these extras.
+Most of the additional extras with WooCommerce are already available as WordPress features.
+This includes blogging, managing email lists, adding social media icons, traffic analysis tools, etc. Shopify tends to charge for these extras.

 Usability of